Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

-The effect of each individual systematic uncertainty both current and optimistic is presented within Figure~\ref{diffsys}.
-The values plotted here are produced using CosmoMC*.
-For the SDT survey simulation, the largest uncertainty is the {\it colour-gradient} uncertainty.
+The effect of each individual systematic uncertainty, both current and optimistic, is presented within Figure~\ref{diffsys}.
+The values plotted here are produced using {\CosmoMCfast}.
+For the SDT$^{*}$ survey simulation, the largest uncertainty is the {\it wavelength dependent calibration uncertainty}.
 Our current estimate for this uncertainty is 50~mmag per 7000~\AA.
-We hope that this value will decrease by over a factor of 10$\times$ by launch, leading to the much larger relative FoM$_{{\rm tot}, {\rm opt}}$.
-For the imaging-only scenario the largest systematic uncertainties are the {\it intrinsic scatter} and the {\it zero-point offsets}, specifically for the $Y$ and $H$ bands.
-Further evaluation of these uncertainties is required in order to fully understand their effects and enable optimisation of survey strategies.
+We hope that this value will decrease by over a factor of 10 by launch, leading to the much larger relative FoM$_{{\rm tot}, {\rm opt}}$.
+For the imaging-only scenario the largest systematic uncertainties are the {\it nonlinearity, {\it intrinsic scatter}, and {\it zero-point offsets}, specifically for the $Y$ and $R$ bands}.
+Further evaluation of these uncertainties is required in order to fully understand their effects and enable optimization of survey strategies.